rafcon-dev/Fractals-Processing/README.md

 ![alt text](preview4.jpg)
 ![alt text](preview5.jpg)

-A collection of fractals in Processing
+A collection of fractals in Processing.